In this post, I’ll cover how to increase your domain authority, discuss exactly what it is, and whether it not it should be a main KPI.

 To do this, I like to use SEMRush’s Backlink Audit Tool.

 If you already have an account, sign in and navigate to your dashboard.
-If you don’t, you can easily sign up for a free trial.
+If you don’t have an account, you can easily sign up for a free trial.

-Get started by creating a New Project, located in the “Projects” section of the left-hand menu.
+Get started by creating a New Project, which is located in the “Projects” section of the left-hand menu.

-This will take a few minutes, and when it’s done will return a report that lists the links it finds most hazardous to the health of your site.
+This will take a few minutes, and when it’s done will return a report that lists the links it finds most hazardous to the site’s health.

 Once you have this information on hand, it’s time to get work.